The statistics are sobering.

-Billed as a way to approach the problem of campus sexual misconduct from a fresh, potent and technologically savvy perspective,” according to PR Newswire press release, the app “engages students on the topic via their mobile devices using gamified, quiz-based content to educate users.
+Billed as a way to approach the problem of campus sexual misconduct from a “fresh, potent and technologically savvy perspective,” according to PR Newswire press release, the app “engages students on the topic via their mobile devices” using gamified, quiz-based content to educate users.

-The goal of the user-friendly, social game is to educate, train and empower those who download it.
+The goal of the user-friendly, social game is to “educate, train and empower those who download it,” states the press release.